KyleNoahHiers/Sun-Cast-EMP/README.md

 #### Returns:
 A pandas DataFrame containing the original load prediction data along with a new column, Load Prediction, which contains the predicted load demand.

-## Testing API
+## Testing Module

-You can test the functionality of the API using the test_api function.
+You can test the functionality of the Module using the test_api function.

 ```python
 def test_api():